Whetu Tirikatene-Sullivan dies

 Dr Tirikatene-Sullivan was awarded the Queen Elizabeth Silver Jubilee Medal in 1977, the 1990 New Zealand Medal, and the New Zealand Suffrage Centennial Medal in 1993.
 She was made a Member of the Order of New Zealand in the same year.

-Next story in Political: Transport lobby wants road user charges certainty
+Next story in Politics: Transport lobby wants road user charges certainty

 Copyright © 2011, Radio New Zealand